DaisyIsibor/Code-Collab/client/README.md

 - [Credits](#credits)

 ## Description
+- Our motivation for this project was launched after a discussion about connecting with each other, and our classmates, after our boot camp has ended.
+We aimed to build an application where developers could connect and futher build on their skills.
+We also wanted to provide a welcoming space for developers of all levels to collobrate and the classification for developers as either a mentor, collobrator or study buddy was born.
+- List of technologies used...
--
+- Challenges...
-- Future development
+- Future development...
-- a message box for questions (similar to an AI chatbox...), payment stripe (option to add tips for everybody and/or mentors ).
+- a message box for questions (similar to an AI chatbox...), payment stripe (option to add tips for everybody and/or mentors who want to provide services for a fee?).

 ## User Story
 -